Sustainability Ambassador Program FAQs

 Applying

-Why does my supervisor need to be contacted and approve my participation?
+Why does my supervisor need to approve my participation?
+What if they have questions?

 Yes.
-We would glad to make specific suggestions, starting with looking at the opportunities we post on the “Get Involved” tab of this website.
+We suggest starting with the opportunities we post on the “Get Involved” tab of this website.
 Those include a new staff program focused on groups rather than individuals called the Green Workplace Program.
 As an individual, you may find events, workshops, or groups to join.
 For teaching and research staff, this website also has a tab called “Teaching and Research” with specific opportunities and resources for professional development.

 Participating